wilkens-teaching/info3350-f23/README.md

 * If you are approved for exam accommodations, please consult with me at least two weeks before the scheduled exam date to confirm the testing arrangements.
 * If you experience any access barriers in this course, such as with printed content, graphics, online materials, or any communication barriers, reach out to me and/or your SDS counselor right away.
 * If you need an immediate accommodation, please speak with me after class or send an email message to me and to [SDS](mailto:sds_cu@cornell.edu).

+#### Metal Health and Wellbeing

+Your health and wellbeing are important to us.
+There are services and resources at Cornell designed specifically to bolster undergraduate, graduate, and professional student mental health and well-being.
+If you or a friend are struggling emotionally or feeling stressed, fatigued, or burned out, there is a [continuum of campus resources](https://mentalhealth.cornell.edu/get-support/support-students) available to you.
+Help is also available any time day or night through Cornell’s 24/7 phone consultation (607-255-5155).
+You can also reach out to me, your college student services office, your resident advisor, or Cornell Health for support.